How To Decide Between Two Great Candidates

 Refer back to your original job posting

-Even so, it can be helpful to go back to your original job posting for a refresher on what your thinking was at the start of the process, since that’s when the requirements of the role were at the top of your mind.
-What were the original goals you were hoping to achieve when filling the position, and how do the candidates you’ve arrived at contribute to those goals?
-You might be surprised to find that after looking with a fresh set of eyes, one applicant is a clearer fit for what you originally had in mind for the role.
+Even so, it can be helpful to go back to your original job posting for a refresher on what you were thinking at the start of the process since that’s when the requirements for the role were at the top of your mind.
+What were the original goals you hoped to achieve when filling the position, and how do the candidates you’ve arrived at contribute to those goals?
+You might be surprised to find that after looking with a fresh set of eyes, one applicant is a better fit for the role you originally had in mind.

 Look to the future